ataradov/usb-sniffer/README.md

 You should be getting 40-50 MB/s.
 If the speed is significantly slower, connect the sniffer directly into the root USB port without intermediate hubs.

-It is a good idea to run this test after each work session.
+It is a good idea to run this test after significant changes to the hardware setup.

 ## Installation